alpha-dragon-org/dragon-module1-tokeninfo/README.md

 ---

+## Bounty Selection Criteria

+We will select a recipient for this bounty based on the following criteria, in order of evaluation:
+1. A fully complete retrieval of the data outlined in [Module Details](#module-details)
+2. The highest accuracy for data retrieved in real-time
+3. The fastest speed for data retrieval
+4. If there is more than one developer to meet the above criteria, the first pull request will receive the bounty

+At the discretion of the Dragon executive team, if the bounty is completed by combining the codes of multiple submissions AND there are no single submissions that meet all criteria, we may elect to split the bounty between the developers involved.

+---

 ## Using Helius RPC for Integration

 [Helius](https://www.helius.dev) is a powerful RPC service that enables quick and direct access to on-chain data on Solana.
 By integrating Helius RPC calls into Dragon's data-modules, we can **replace slow web-scraping techniques** and **increase data accuracy.**